github/docs/content/apps/creating-github-apps/setting-up-a-github-app/about-the-user-authorization-callback-url.md

 ---
 title: About the user authorization callback URL
-intro: 'You can specify a URL that users will be redirected to after they authorize an app.'
+intro: 'You can specify a URL that users will be redirected to after they authorize a {% data variables.product.prodname_github_app %}.'
 versions:
   fpt: '*'
   ghes: '*'